At a glance

 - Wofford College

-GCS sets a 65 Percentile for our measurement benchmark for achievement.
+GCS sets a 65 Percentile for achievement.
+The National Average is 50.

 MS (6th-8th grade) average of Science, Math, History and English